Electroweak form factors of large nuclei as BPS skyrmions

-\prlsec{Conclusions} In this work, we have explored the electroweak currents and the corresponding form factors for large-mass nuclei, which are experimentally relevant to the study of coherent elastic neutrino-nucleus scattering (CE$\nu$NS) and parity-violating electron scattering (PVES) experiments, from the point of view of the generalized Skyrme model, in which nuclei are modelled as topological solitons.
+\prlsec{Conclusions} In this work, we have explored the electroweak currents and the corresponding form factors for large-mass nuclei (above or around $B=40$), which are experimentally relevant to the study of coherent elastic neutrino-nucleus scattering (CE$\nu$NS) and parity-violating electron scattering (PVES) experiments, from the point of view of the generalized Skyrme model, in which nuclei are modelled as topological solitons.
 In this approach, the computation of spatial densities for electroweak charges is reduced to finding the classical soliton configuration.

-We restricted our calculation to the Bogomolnyi-Prasad-Sommerfield term under the (simplest) pion mass potential, a sub-model which has shown its prowess in the description of high-density baryonic systems, and that enables the classical soliton solution to be obtained analytically.
-The model contains two parameters which combine effectively into a single global one, $R_B$ (root-mean-square charge radius), on which form factors analytically depend.
-This represents, arguably, the simplest solution of the generalized Skyrme model and, yet, the calculated electromagnetic form factors display an excellent agreement with the experimental data for momentum transfers of up to $\sim$ 150MeV.
-For $^{208}\rm Pb$ and $^{48}\rm Ca$, where experimental data for the weak neutral form factor exist, our model better reproduces these results than the widely used Klein-Nystrand (KN) model, despite the fact that in the latter the model parameters are fitted individually for each nucleus.
-Our work can be interpreted on the one hand as an effective field theory calculation of the electromagnetic and weak form factors of nuclei.
-On the other hand it offers a simple single-parameter analytical formula for them.
-As data keeps accumulating on CE$\nu$NS and PVES scattering experiments, a first-principle global description with a minimum of free parameters is called to be a powerful asset to identify trends or anomalies, that could point to Beyond Standard Model physics. \\
+We restricted our calculation to the Bogomolnyi-Prasad-Sommerfield term under the pion mass potential, which constitutes the leading chiral order contribution to the potential.
+This sub-model has shown its prowess in the description of high-density baryonic systems, and it enables the classical soliton solution to be obtained analytically.
+The model contains two parameters which combine effectively into a single global one, $R_B$ (root-mean-square charge radius), on which FF analytically depend.
+This represents, arguably, the simplest solution of the generalized Skyrme model and, yet, the calculated electromagnetic form factors display an excellent agreement with the experimental data for momentum transfers of up to $\sim$ 140-175\,MeV.

+For $^{208}\rm Pb$ and $^{48}\rm Ca$, where experimental data for the weak neutral FF exist, our model better reproduces observations than the widely used Klein-Nystrand (KN) model, and it is generally comparable with other models (and within the dispersion between them) up to the aforementioned momentum range.
+Yet, predictions depend on a single parameter, effectively $R_B \sim (\lambda/\mu)^{1/3} = 1.3626$ fm.

+Our work can be interpreted on the one hand as an effective field theory calculation of the electromagnetic and weak FF of nuclei.
+On the other hand, it offers a simple single-parameter analytical formula for them, with the free parameter completely fixed by the electromagnetic sector.
+As data keeps accumulating on CE$\nu$NS and PVES scattering experiments, a first-principle global description with a minimum of free parameters is called to be a powerful asset to identify trends or anomalies, that could point to Beyond Standard Model physics.
+Furthermore, whereas momentum transfers in current PVES data are in some cases at the limit of applicability of the BPS-model, past and near-future CE$\nu$NS experiments deal with much more convenient values of few 10's of MeV. \\

 \prlsec{Acknowledgements} The authors acknowledge financial support from the Spanish Research State Agency under project PID2023-152762NB-I00, the Xunta de Galicia under the project ED431F 2023/10 and the CIGUS Network of Research Centres, the María de Maeztu grant CEX2023-001318-M funded by MICIU/AEI /10.13039/501100011033, and the European Union ERDF.
 The work of A.X.L.F. was also supported by grant ED481A-2025 (Consellería de Cultura, Educación, Formación Profesional y Universidades, Xunta de Galicia).
 A.G.M.C. is supported by grants No. ED481B-2025/059 and ED431B-2024/42 (Consellería de Cultura, Educación, Formación Profesional y Universidades, Xunta de Galicia).